sunpy/pyflct/README.rst

 Windows
 -------

-We only officially support Windows through Anaconda.
+We only officially support Windows through Conda.
 But we do have rough instructions in our documentation if you want to install it manually.

 `Please find the instructions in our documentation <https://pyflct.readthedocs.io/en/latest/install.html>`__.